jet-dev-team/drupal-dockerizer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Terminal Output or Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add terminal output and. screenshots to help explain your problem.

 **Configuration**
 Add your drupal-dockerizer.yml file or vars.

 **Environment (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Ubuntu 20.04]
- - Browser [e.g. chrome, safari]
+ - Drupal Dockerizer version [e.g. 2.0.1]
  - Docker version
  - Docker compose version
  - Ansible version
- - Version [e.g. 22]
+ - Browser [e.g. chrome, safari]

 **Additional context**
 Add any other context about the problem here.